 Q: I am not too tech-savvy.
 Will you provide technical support?

 A: We provide a technical dry-run the week before the course starts.
-However, as we are all volunteer staff we cannot provide technical support one-on-one, unfortunately.
+However, we cannot provide detailed technical support one-on-one, unfortunately.
 It is your responsibility before the course starts to get familiar with Google Drive, Google Docs and Zoom.
 Fortunately there is excellent documentation available for all of them for all possible platforms, and Google and YouTube contain many many tutorials on how to use them so you should be able to catch up pretty quickly.

 First come first served.
-In each course places are limited to about 20.
-Registration will re-open when the new dates are confirmed.
-It is recommended that you use your Gmail account if you have one, as we use Google Drive and Goode Docs extensively throughout the course.
+In each course places are limited to 24.
+Registration is now open for November.
+Please fill out the form below and we will be in touch shortly after.
+It is recommended that you use your Gmail account if you have one, as we use Google Drive and Google Docs extensively throughout the course.